KoljaWindeler/ytube_music_player/.github/ISSUE_TEMPLATE/bug_report.md

 Please see: https://github.com/KoljaWindeler/ytube_music_player/#debug-information

 **Describe the bug**
-A clear and concise description of what the bug is.
+A clear and concise description of what the bug is, ideally a homeassistant log with debug enabled

+**Version**
+please provide the version you are using (see HACS)

 **To Reproduce**
 Steps to reproduce the behavior: